Shouting and screaming

 - Hiding, hoarding and losing things

-- Trailing and checking
+- Trailing, following and checking

 - Losing inhibitions

-- Behaviour changes - other resources
+- Behaviour changes - other useful organisations

-- pain or discomfort
+- they’re in pain or discomfort

-Shouting and screaming: tips for carers
+Shouting and screaming – tips for carers

 - Don’t ignore or talk over the person.
 Involve them in what is happening and explain what is going on.

-Want more advice on aggression and dementia?
+Want more advice on managing aggressive behaviour?